Warren Buffet (1992 annual report) said

 - Historical FCFF is arrived at from the Income Statement, Balance Sheet and Cash Flows of the company from its Annual Reports

-- Forecast FCFF is calculated only after forecasting the Financial Statements (we call this as preparing the Financial Model) Financial Modeling is slightly tricky and I will not discuss the details of Financial Modeling in this article.
+- Forecast FCFF is calculated only after forecasting the Financial Statements (we call this as preparing the Financial Model) Financial Modeling is slightly tricky and I will not discuss the details and types of Financial Models in this article.

 - We note that Alibaba’s Free Cash Flow are increasing year after year

 - In order to find the valuation of Alibaba, we must find the present value of all the future financial years (till perpetuity – Terminal value)

 #6 – Box FCFF – Negative and Growing